AmpersandTarski/TheToolsWeUse/making-docker-images.md

 This chapter gives a recipe for creating docker images.
 If you are only interested in installing RAP3, you do not need this chapter.

-Docker images are created (baked) when the Ampersand source code for RAP is ready to be deployed.
+Docker images are created (baked) when the Ampersand source code for RAP3 is ready to be deployed.
 The result is three files, stored on Docker hub:
 ![](/assets/Docker store.png)

 # A recipe for creating images